- What is a CT scan?

 What is a CT scan?

-In medical terms, a computerised tomography (CT) scan creates a series of pictures which can be used to visualize the inside of the body, including internal organs and blood vessels, as well as parts of the musculoskeletal system, such as bones.
+In medical terms, a computerised tomography (CT) scan creates a series of pictures which can be used to visualize the inside of the body.
+This includes internal organs and blood vessels, as well as parts of the musculoskeletal system, such as bones.

 All CT scans are performed by a specialist called a radiologist using a computerised tomography scanner.
 The radiologist then analyzes the images and produces a radiology report to give to the doctor who ordered the scan.
 CT scans, in general, are painless.
 Although the scan itself is usually quick (10-30 minutes), it is important to check with the practice how long the appointment will last, as some scans may take much longer than others.
 The process can be undergone as an outpatient.

-Doctors can use radiology reports to accurately diagnose a wide range of conditions like fractures, bone structure diseases, cancer and cardiovascular disease much earlier in their course than would be possible by many other means.
+Doctors can use radiology reports from CT scans to accurately diagnose a wide range of conditions like fractures, bone structure diseases, cancer and cardiovascular disease much earlier in their course than would be possible by many other means.

 When are CT scans used?